koorchik/perl6-livr-advent-calendar-post/README.md

 1. GET /notes -> get list of notes
 2. POST /notes -> create a note

-You need to install Bailador for it:
+You will need to install Bailador for it:

 ```bash
 zef install Bailador